Orientation theory in arithmetic geometry: Gysin morphisms and localization long exact sequence

 be the evaluation map.
 Let $\delta:P \rightarrow P \times_X P$ be the diagonal immersion of $P/X$.
 Using the Gysin morphism and the second point, we get a co-pairing of $A$-modules:

 We claim this is a duality co-pairing in the sense that the induced map

 is an isomorphism.
 Indeed, the computation of the matrix of $\mathcal D_P$ in the base given by the projective bundle theorem is precisely the same as that of \cite[Lem.
-5.5]{Deg8}: it is a triangular matrix with the identity diagonal.
-Note that $\mathcal D_P$ is homogeneous of degree $(-2n,-n)$. \end{num} \begin{df} Using the notations above, of defines the Gysin morphism associated with $p$ as the following composite morphism:
+5.5]{Deg8}: it is a triangular lower matrix with the identity diagonal.
+Note that $\mathcal D_P$ is homogeneous of degree $(2n,n)$. \end{num} \begin{df} Using the above notations, one defines the Gysin morphism associated with $p$ as the following composite morphism: